 All of the properties purchased by the county will remain public assets until flood mitigation projects are complete.
 The county will undertake an analysis to determine the best public use for the buildings.
 Once partial demolition of structures over the stream channel is complete, the buildings will be renovated.

 The flood mitigation option selected by County Executive Ball as part of phase 2 of the Ellicott City Safe and Sound plan achieves the goal of prioritizing public safety while retaining more of Ellicott City's historic charm.
 The plan calls for the removal of 4 buildings on Main Street in order to complete critical capital projects and the partial removal of 6 additional buildings in order to remove constrictions over the stream channel.

-As promised, in December the county resumed negotiations with property owners who received an official purchase offer under the previous administration.
-To date, the county has acquired 8 properties on lower Main Street, 1 property on the West End, and 2 properties in Valley Mede.
-Negotiations are ongoing with other property owners.
+As promised, in December 2018 the county resumed negotiations with property owners who received an official purchase offer under the previous administration.
+To date, the county has acquired 10 properties on lower Main Street, 4 properties on the West End, and 2 properties in Valley Mede.
 Structural engineers have inspected the buildings and deemed them stable with the exception of the back of Caplan's.
 The county will seek to demolish the back of Caplan's as soon as possible to preserve the historic character of the facade and ensure public safety.

 Acquisition and Demolition Update

 Green = Buildings or rear additions to be demolished.
 Historical building components to be salvaged

 Blue = Approximate location of active flowing stream

 Frequently Asked Questions